FlotterCodername/superelixier-updater/README.md

 - Download or clone this repository.
 - Three configuration files in the ``config`` folder need to be set up.
   - ``available.json`` is included.
 This holds patterns that the tool needs to detect, download and install updates.
-    - Please check the ``blob_unwanted`` parameters: If you don't want to delete anything from the downloaded update, the lines should look like this: ``"blob_unwanted": [],``.
+    Please check the ``blob_unwanted`` parameters: If you don't want to delete anything from the downloaded update, the lines should look like this: ``"blob_unwanted": [],``.
 Nevertheless, I have pre-set some parameters as configuration examples.
-    - **IMPORTANT!** If nothing is set in ``appdatas``, *all* files from the old version will be deleted.
+    **IMPORTANT:** If nothing is set in ``appdatas``, *all* files from the old version will be deleted.
 This ensures that your app folder is clean.
-Anything that you want to keep from the old version needs to be in the ``appdatas`` parameter, e.g.:
+Anything that you want to keep from the old version needs to be in the ``appdatas`` parameter, like so:
     ```json
       "appdatas": [
         "configuration_folder",